Oliver Sherwood: Jockey

+Sun Alliance Novices Hurdle in 1979 on 'Venture to Cognac', the Christie's Foxhunters' Chase in 1980 on 'Rolls Rambler', and repeated his Foxhunter success in 1984 on 'Venture to Cognac'.
+He was Amateur champion champion in 1979-80 with 29 wins.

+Trainer

 Sherwood began training in 1984.
-Since that time, he sent out more than 1,100 winners.
-Some of the most famous horses he has trained over the years include: Arctic Call, Be Rude Not To, Claymore, Coulton, Cruising Altitude, Eric’s Charm, Him Of Praise, Hulysse Royal, Jaunty Flight, Large Action, Lord Of The River, Manorson, Mischievous Milly, Monkerhostin, Puffin Billy, Tildarg, The Breener, The West Awake and Young Snugfit.
+Some of the most famous horses he has trained over the years include: Arctic Call, Be Rude Not To, Claymore, Coulton, Cruising Altitude, Eric’s Charm, Him Of Praise, Hulysse Royal, Jaunty Flight, Large Action, Lord Of The River, Manorson, Mischievous Milly, Monkerhostin, Puffin Billy, Tildarg, The Breener, The West Awake, and Young Snugfit.

-In 1979–80 Sherwood became the Champion Amateur Jockey in the National Hunt season.
-He won at the Cheltenham Festival on three separate occasions: Sun Alliance Novices Hurdle 1979 (with Venture to Cognac), Christie’s Foxhunters' Chase 1980 (with Rolls Rambler) and 1984 (with Venture to Cognac).
-Festival victories include: Aldino, Coulton, Rebel Song, The West Awake and Young Pokey.

 Sherwood trained four of the Mares Final (Newbury) winners: Atrabates (1986), Northern Jinx (1989), Jaunty Flight (2008) and Argento Luna (2009).
 He also won the Challow Hurdle three times, the Sun Alliance Novice Hurdle twice, the Bula Hurdle three times, the Scottish Champion Hurdle, the Arkle Trophy, the Tingle Greek Chase, the Hennessy Gold Cup, the EBF Novices Hurdle twice, the Hoechst Regumate Mares Novice Hurdle Final, twice, the Glenlivet Hurdle, the Seagram 100 Pipers Top Novice Chase, the Singer and Freidlander National Trial and the Reynoldstown Novices Chase, and the Sun Alliance Chase.

-At the end of November 2014, Sherwood made quite an impact in horse racing.
-Winning the Hennesy Gold Cup with Many Clouds was most significant – especially since the last time he had made that win was 24 years earlier.
-It was described as: “the most raucous celebrations seen on this rather buttoned-up racetrack for many a year.”
+Sherwood won the Hennesy Gold Cup with Many Clouds in 2014.
+Many Clouds went on provide Sherwood's most notable achievement, winning the Grand National in 2015.

-Sherwood announced his retirement from training in June 2023.
-He sent out his last runners later that year and is now assistant trainer to Harry Derham.
+Sherwood announced his retirement from training in June 2023, when his stables were longer sustainable with just 30 to 35 horses.
+His time as a trainer had lasted 39 years, and he had sent out over 1,100 winners.
+He became assistant trainer to Harry Derham.